 If you are a foreign entrepreneur and want to establish your business in Canada and relocate, you may be eligible to come to Canada under Canada’s Entrepreneur Work Permit program.
-This program is designed for foreign entrepreneurs who own at least 50% of the shares in a Canadian business and, who can demonstrate the business will contribute to Canada’s economic development and result in job-creating for Canadians.
-After successfully establishing their businesses in Canada and having managed their companies for at least 1 year, foreign entrepreneurs may become eligible to apply for permanent residence under various immigration programs of Canada.
+This program is designed for foreign entrepreneurs who own at least 50% of the shares in a Canadian business and demonstrate the business will contribute to Canada’s economic development and result in job-creating for Canadians.
+After successfully establishing their companies in Canada and having managed their companies for at least one year, foreign entrepreneurs may become eligible to apply for permanent residence under various immigration programs in Canada.

-If you wish to apply for this program, here are the 5 key elements that you must demonstrate in your application:
+If you wish to apply for any of the above programs, you very likely need to satisfy five critical elements in your application:

 1. Viable Business Plan